brettkromkamp/topic-db/README.rst

 TopicDB by Brett Kromkamp
 =========================

 TopicDB is a topic map-based graph library (using `SQLite`_ for persistence).
 Topic maps provide a way to describe complex relationships between abstract concepts and real-world (information) resources.

 .. image:: resources/topic-maps.png
    :alt: Topic maps with topics, associations and occurrences

 *Topic maps with topics, associations and occurrences*

-For a more in-depth introduction to topic maps, I recommend reading the excellent introductory article on topic maps over at MSDN: `An Introduction to Topic Maps`_.
+For a more in-depth introduction to topic maps, I recommend reading the introductory article on topic maps over at MSDN: `An Introduction to Topic Maps`_.
 With that being said, although TopicDB is inspired by the topic maps paradigm, it is not (and never will be) an implementation of the `ISO/IEC 13250 Topic Maps`_ data model standard.

-TopicDB is intended to be used by other Python applications and does not provide its own user interface to the API.
-`Contextualise`_, currently in active development, will provide a complete web-based user interface for TopicDB.
+TopicDB is intended to be used by other Python applications and does not provide its own user interface to the API. `Contextualise`_, currently in active development, will provide a complete web-based user interface for TopicDB.

 Why?
 ----